environmentallyconsciouscoder/cinnamon-cinemas-tdd/README.md

     full: false
     rowC:[
         {
-        "is_booked": true,
+        "is_booked": false,
         },
         {
-        "is_booked": true,
+        "is_booked": false,
         },
         {
-        "is_booked": true,
+        "is_booked": false,
         },
         {
-        "is_booked": true,
+        "is_booked": false,
         },
         {
-        "is_booked": true,
+        "is_booked": false,
         }
         ]
     }